-You will benefit from a sound methodological foundation in multiple disciplines, from statistics to trade and intellectual property.
-Strengthen your theoretical background and through soft skill development and building your emotional intelligence you will use it to your benefit.
+You will benefit from a sound methodological foundation in multiple disciplines, from econometrics, qualitative methods and usage of analytical software packages.
+You will strengthen your theoretical and contextual background, which will assist in more prudent and fact-based thinking coupled with soft skill development and building of your emotional intelligence.

-International Economy and Business includes field research in three different locations, educational trips and factory visits at companies, such as Suzuki, Mercedes, Bosch, Richter, and the Budapest Stock Exchange (BSE).
+International Economy and Business includes educational trips and factory visits at companies, such as Suzuki, Mercedes, Bosch, Richter, and the Budapest Stock Exchange (BSE).

-Self-funded students will have the opportunity to enrol on a double degree programme in their second year.
-You can study at one of our prestigious partners in the Netherlands or Belgium – the University of Groningen, Tilburg University and the University of Liege.
+Self-funded students will have the opportunity to enrol in a double degree programme in their second year.
+You can study at one of our prestigious partners in Belgium at the University of Liege.
 An exclusive opportunity to gain two degrees for the time and price of one and spend one year in another country!

-For admission onto the International Economy and Business programme, you will typically hold an economics, business or finance degree.
+For admission onto the International Economy and Business programme, you will typically hold an economics, business, international relations or finance degree.

 ECTS: 120